SchlossLab/Schloss_Rarefaction_mSphere_2024/submission/manuscript.md

 **Acknowledgements.**

 I am grateful to the researchers who generated the datasets used in this study.
 I also thank the individuals who asked questions and commented on the preliminary version of this project, which was released as a YouTube playlist on the Riffomonas channel.
-This work was supported in part by funding from the National Institutes of Health (U01AI124255, P30DK034933, R01CA215574).
+This work was supported in part by funding from the National Institutes of Health (U01AI124255, P30DK034933, R01CA215574, and U01CA264071).

 \newpage